debadutta98/Food-Ordering-ChatBot/Readme.md

 **Step-1**

-Create a  .env on your root folder
+Create a .env in your root folder

 Environment Variables